Black Versace dress of Elizabeth Hurley

 English actress and model Elizabeth Hurley wore a black Versace dress, often referred to as "THAT Dress", when she accompanied Hugh Grant to the premiere of Four Weddings and a Funeral in 1994.
 The dress was held together by several oversized gold safety pins.
-The dress is perhaps Versace's best-known creation, and is considered by some to be largely responsible for launching Hurley onto the global media stage.
+The dress is one of Versace's best-known creations, along with Jennifer Lopez's green dress, which had served as the inspiration for Google Image Search.
+It is considered by some to be largely responsible for launching Hurley onto the global media stage.

 Background

 In advance of the premiere for Four Weddings and a Funeral and as a newcomer to high profile premieres, Grant had been told that he and his partner would be able to borrow designer clothing to wear to such an event.

 Inexperienced in such matters and relatively unknown, Hurley contacted various fashion houses asking for such a loan but was rebuffed several times because they did not know who she was.

-On contacting the Versace Flagship Store on Old Bond Street, Hurley spoke to Dean Aslett, Head of Womenswear and Atelier, and who was also in charge of dresses lent out for press and promotional purposes.
+On contacting the Versace Flagship Store on Old Bond Street, Hurley spoke to Dean Aslett, Head of Womenswear and Atelier, and who was also at that time in charge of dresses lent out for press and promotional purposes.
 He agreed to do Hurley a favour and lend her a dress.

+Recognizing the favour, Hurley gave Aslett four tickets for the Premiere of "Four Weddings and a Funeral" that was taking place that very night.
+Aslett attended the Premiere with the Gianni Versace store manager, Sonja Boras and two other Versace employees, Cosimo Brancaccio and Adolpho Alvarado.